davisrbr/bsd-misuse/README.md

 **Access Policy**: The dataset has restricted access to enable legitimate safety research while preventing potential harmful applications.
 To access the dataset:

 1. Visit our HuggingFace dataset page
 2. Submit a request through the provided form.
-We will follow-up with an email askiing about your usecase.
+We will follow-up with an email asking about your usecase.

 ## Defense Implementations